rorycl/cexfind/cmd/console/README.md

 # cexfind console app

-This console app is written using the [bubbletea](https://github.com/charmbracelet/bubbletea) TUI framework.
+This console app, which uses the [cexfind](https://github.com/rorycl/cexfind/) go module to make searches on Cex/Webuy, is written using the [bubbletea](https://github.com/charmbracelet/bubbletea) TUI framework.

 ## Running the programme